Input Validation / Suspicious Input Transformation

 Description

-Suspicious Input Transformation (CWE-93) is an input validation vulnerability that occurs in web and API applications when an attacker is able to alter an application's expected behaviour by submitting dangerous inputs.
-This type of attack is particularly dangerous as it allows an attacker to bypass authentication, authorization, and other security checks.
-According to the OWASP Testing Guide, suspicious input transformation can be detected by performing a manual review of the application code to look for any suspicious transformations such as HTML or SQL injection.
+Suspicious Input Transformation is an input validation weakness that occurs in web and API applications when an attacker is able to alter an application's expected behaviour by submitting dangerous inputs.
+This type of attack is particularly dangerous as it allows an attacker to potentially bypass validations.

 Risk